In Construction Legal

 Why is it so important to have a well-designed CV?

-Clearly defined specifications can prevent misunderstandings.
-Everyone involved knows what the work to be carried out should look like.
-It is therefore important that clear formulations are defined.
-This avoids misinterpretations and subsequent disputes.
-If services are not described precisely, there is a risk that bidders will make different assumptions, which can lead to significant deviations in the tender preparation.
+A clearly defined specification avoids misunderstandings: Everyone involved knows exactly what the work to be carried out should look like.
+This is why precise wording is important.
+They prevent misinterpretations and subsequent disputes.
+If services are not clearly described, suppliers may make different assumptions, which can lead to major discrepancies when preparing the tender.

 The client can compare offers more easily thanks to a detailed description of the required services.
 The tenants, in turn, have a standardised basis on which to carry out their calculations.
 This leads to fair and realistic offers.
-Without a clearly structured tender specification, it can be difficult to understand the price and performance differences between the submitted tenders and to make a well-founded award decision.
+Without a clearly structured tender specification, it can be difficult to understand the differences in price and performance between the tenders submitted, which makes it much more difficult to reliably select a suitable provider.

 What does the content and structure of a bill of quantities look like?